 The same way a car battery is recharged when you move it, so are you.

 It sounds counterintuitive to move when you’re feeling tired.
 But don’t worry, I’m not suggesting that you do an hour of high intensity exercise, instead try to find a way to move that makes you feel good, that you enjoy.
 Better if you can get the small humans involved too.

-Studies have shown that 15 minutes of daily movement may contribute to a reduction in stress and anxiety, boost happy hormones, improve self-confidence, improve brain power, sharpen your memory and increase muscle and bone strength.
+Studies have shown that 15 minutes of daily movement may contribute to feeling calmer and less tense, boost happy hormones, improve self-confidence, improve brain power, sharpen your memory and increase muscle and bone strength.